Home › Blog › Comprehensive Assessments in Education: A Detailed Guide

 A comprehensive student assessment is a detailed evaluation process to understand an individual’s skills or knowledge thoroughly.
 It integrates various assessment tools and methods to form a complete and nuanced picture.

 You can use a smart assessment tool such as ProProfs Quiz Maker to create a comprehensive assessment for students at any level.
-ProProfs Quiz Maker comes with an AI quiz maker to help you instantly create quizzes (with explanations) on any topic.
+ProProfs Quiz Maker comes with an AI quiz maker to help you instantly create a quiz (with explanations) on any topic.
 It also offers 100,000+ quiz templates that you can modify according to your requirements.
 You can also easily secure your quizzes with anti-cheating settings, get detailed reports on learner performance, and integrate your quizzes with a learning management system.

 About the author